 Davis Esther Hall was established here in 1937 after the Deaconess Home was closed the previous year.
 Esther Hall was a home for young women working or attending school in Salt Lake City, and part of a network of boarding homes operated by the Methodist Women.
 Davis Esther Hall closed in 1965.

 On February 8, 1966, Crossroads Urban Center was officially organized and housed at this facility.
-The building is owned by the Women's Division of the United Methodist Church.
-It is maintained through the National Division of the General Board of Global Ministries of the United Methodist Church by the Board of Directors of Crossroads Urban Center.
+The building is owned by the United Methodist Women.
+It is maintained by the Board of Directors of Crossroads Urban Center.